 In this article, we’ll walk through each step so you can start creating your own unique designs, faster.

-Exercise 1: Copying Other Tattoo Artists
+Exercise 1: Recreating Other Tattoo Artists

 To start, you’ll want to pick a design by another tattoo artist that you want to recreate.
 Without tracing, you’ll want to try and draw the image exactly as you see it.